top of page

 The name Autavia, first used on Heuer dashboard racing timers in the 1930s, came from a combo of two words - Automotive & Aviation.
 The 1163 was launched in 1969 and has the 1163 reference number engraved between the lugs.
 Most of the 1163 range was on sale from 1969-1972 - while the 1163 was only on sale for a few years, the case design served as the template for Autavias that followed.

-This Heuer Viceroy comes with a leather rally strap, nylon strap, rugged travel case, spring bar tool, and a reproduction Heuer-correct box.
+This Heuer Viceroy comes on a leather-backed canvas strap, and with nylon strap, vintage stainless-steel bracelet, rugged travel case, spring bar tool, and a reproduction Heuer Autavia-correct box.

 Early 1970's Heuer Autavia Ref.
 1163V "Viceroy" Automatic Chronograph

-BEZEL: Tachymeter bezel rotates as designed; correct aftermarket black insert has no scratches.
+BEZEL: Tachymeter bezel rotates as designed; correct Viceroy bezel insert has light wear.

-CRYSTAL: Original domed crystal, no deep scratches or cracks.
+CRYSTAL: Correct domed crystal, no scratches or cracks.

 MOVEMENT: Heuer Calibre 12 automatic movement - an upgraded and improved successor to the Calibre 11, released shortly after the latter debuted in 1969.
-This Autavia Viceroy has been full serviced.
+We have performed a full service on this Heuer Viceroy.

 CROWN: Heuer-signed stainless steel crown.